Professor Dr. Nick Allen is a Director of Clinical Training at the University of Oregon. His area of expertise is teenagers and mental health.

 You can learn more about Dr. Allen here.

 The overall morbidity and mortality rate increases 300% from childhood to adolescence.
-This is related primarily to the control of behavior and emotion including suicide, accidents, alcohol, violence, eating disorders, etc.
+This is related primarily to the control of behavior and emotion, including suicide, accidents, alcohol, violence, eating disorders, etc.

 The typical age of onset for a mental health problem is during the teenage years (12/13-early 20s).
 Most people who are going to have problems throughout their life will experience the first stages during adolescence.
 This is why Dr. Allen is researching healthy development away from the more negative trajectories.

 Mental Health is not primarily associated with high income countries like the United States.
-The middle and low income countries are just as big a problem in the middle east, Asia and Africa.
-However, there are not as many resources in those areas for dealing with problems.
+The middle and low income countries are just as big of a problem in the middle east, Asia and Africa.
+However, there are not as many resources in those areas for dealing with those problems.

 Adolescence is defined as the awkward period between sexual maturation and the attainment of adult roles and responsibilities.
-You can physically have a child but not really support it.
+You can physically have a child, but not really support it.

 Puberty has changed over the years.
 The age of puberty is dropping.
 In the 40s, the average age of the onset of puberty was 17 and now it is 11-12, possibly due to better nutrition.
 However, the average age of attaining adult roles and responsibilities is happening later and later.
 More people continue their education.
 Less people get married young.
 More young adults live with family.
 Therefore, adolescence is a longer period of life.

 Trauma and homelessness in youth is a huge problem.
 There are 1-1.7 million runaway and homeless youth in the USA.
-The long proportion of young people living on the street have a history of maltreatment whether sexual, emotional, or physical.
+The long proportion of young people living on the street have a history of maltreatment, whether sexual, emotional, or physical.
 This puts them at risk for a variety of mental health issues.
 On the streets, they are often subjected to further victimization, which is a double whammy.
 So what we see are complex forms of PTSD which result in depression, difficulty with interpersonal relationships, addictions – and all of these serve to contribute to the length of time an adolescent remains on the street.
 This is an area where more services are needed, both to prevent and help the adolescents who are at risk or caught in the cycle.

 Adolescents will be generally moody around their parents and that is normal.
 How do you know when to seek help?